Enter the total number of calories in deficit per day and the total weight loss required to determine the days to lose that weight.

 How does the weight loss formula work?

-The weight loss formula calculates the time needed to lose a specific amount of weight by dividing the total calorie deficit required (total pounds of weight loss times 3500 calories per pound) by the daily calorie deficit.
-It provides a straightforward way to estimate how long it will take to reach your weight loss goal.
+The weight loss formula estimates the time needed to lose a specific amount of weight by dividing the total calorie deficit required (total pounds of weight loss times 3500 Calories (kcal) per pound) by the daily calorie deficit.
+It provides a straightforward estimate for planning.

 Can weight loss be predicted accurately using the formula?